DevopediaOrg/iot-examples/RaspberryPi/SSD1306-BMP180/README.md

 RPI is used with the WaveShare Pioneer600 that contains both BM180 and SSD1306.
-Code is adapted from examples at https://www.waveshare.com/wiki/File:Pioneer600-Code.tar.gz
+Code is adapted from examples at https://www.waveshare.com/wiki/File:Pioneer600-Code.tar.gz For this example, install Python packages (via pip3): smbus, pillow
 </pre></p>
 </td>
 </tr></table>